oda-hub/renku-graph-vis/README.md

 pip install renku_graph_vis
 ```

 Or can be made available within a Renku session, by adding those in the list of requirements of the Renku project, within your `requirements.txt` file.
+Once the new image is available, the plugin will be available within the renku session.